google/zetasql/docs/data-types.md

 ### Limited comparisons for protocol buffer values

-No direct comparison of protocol buffer values is supported.
-There are a couple possible workarounds:
+Direct comparison of protocol buffers isn't supported.
+There are a few alternative solutions:

-+ The most accurate way to compare protocol buffers is to do a pair-wise comparison between the fields of the protocol buffers.
++ One way to compare protocol buffers is to do a pair-wise comparison between the fields of the protocol buffers.
 This can also be used to `GROUP BY` or `ORDER BY` protocol buffer fields.
 + To get a simple approximation comparison, cast protocol buffer to